 As part of our business strategy, we intend to seek new chemical entity, or NCE, exclusivity for DMT310 or future product candidates.
 In the United States, a pharmaceutical manufacturer may obtain five years of non-patent exclusivity upon NDA approval of an NCE which is a drug that contains an active moiety that has not been approved by the FDA in any other NDA.
 An "active moiety" is defined as the molecule or ion responsible for the drug substance's physiological or pharmacologic action.
 During the five-year exclusivity period, the FDA cannot accept for filing any ANDA seeking approval of a generic version of that drug or any 505(b)(2) NDA for the same active moiety and that relies on the FDA's findings regarding that drug, except that FDA may accept an application for filing after four years if the follow-on applicant makes a paragraph IV certification.
 This exclusivity period may be extended by an additional six months if certain requirements are met to qualify the product for pediatric exclusivity, including the receipt of a written request from the FDA that we conduct certain pediatric studies, the submission of study reports from such studies to the FDA after receipt of the written request and satisfaction of the conditions specified in the written request.
-We believe that DMT310 constitutes an NCE and should be eligible for NCE exclusivity, and if any of our competitors obtains FDA approval of an NDA for a similar product before we, of they, and not us, may be eligible for NCE exclusivity for DMT310, or if a competitor obtains NCE exclusivity for DMT310, our ability to commence sales and generate revenue would be adversely affected.
+We believe that DMT310 constitutes an NCE and should be eligible for NCE exclusivity.
+However, we may be unable to successfully obtain such exclusivity, and if any of our competitors obtains FDA approval of an NDA for a similar drug product before we do, they, and not us, may be eligible for NCE exclusivity.
+If we do not obtain NCE exclusivity for DMT310, or if a competitor obtains NCE exclusivity for a similar product before we submit and receive approval of an NDA for DMT310, our ability to commence sales and generate revenue would be adversely affected.

-Our product candidates, if approved, will face significant competition and our failure to effectively compete may prevent us from achieving significant market penetratio
+Our product candidates, if approved, will face significant competition and our failure to effectively compete may prevent us from achieving significant market penetration.